NagmiBano/MutationPatterns-ESBL/README.md

 # MutationPatterns-ESBL-
 This study facilitates various mutational studies in ESBL (CTX-M, SHV and TEM) genes for efficient and resistance free drug design against Escherichia coli and Klebsiella pneumoniae.

+Also, the data in Excel format is provided for any future studies.